Key Takeaways

 Depending on the policy, you might have the option to add riders or additional benefits, such as:

-• Accidental death and dismemberment (AD&D): An AD&D rider pays out additional benefits if you die due to an accident or lose a limb, sight, hearing, etc. due to an accident.
+- Accidental death and dismemberment (AD&D): An AD&D rider provides an additional benefit if you die in an accident or experience the loss of a limb, sight, hearing, or another covered function because of an accident.

-• Waiver of premium: If you become disabled and can't work, this rider can waive premiums, so the policy remains in force without further payments.
+- Waiver of premium: If you become disabled and cannot work, this rider may waive premium payments so your policy remains active without additional payments.

-• Accelerated death benefit: An accelerated death benefit rider allows you to take a portion of the death benefit early if you're diagnosed with certain illnesses.
-However, it may reduce the total death benefit passed to your loved ones.2
+- Accelerated death benefit: An accelerated death benefit rider allows you to access a portion of the death benefit early if you are diagnosed with certain illnesses.
+However, it may reduce the total death benefit paid to your loved ones.2

-• Child or spouse riders: A child rider may allow you to add your children to your coverage under the primary policy, often at a much lower cost than purchasing separate policies.
-Some riders allow the same for spouses.
+- Child or spouse riders: A child rider may allow you to add your children to your coverage under the primary policy, often at a lower cost than purchasing separate policies.
+Some riders offer similar coverage options for spouses.

-When considering voluntary life insurance, it's essential to understand the potential benefits and limitations.
-Then compare it with other options to help ensure your coverage meets your individual needs.
+When considering voluntary life insurance, it's important to understand both the potential advantages and limitations.
+Comparing it with other coverage options can help you determine whether it fits your personal needs.

 How to Get Voluntary Life Insurance

 Generally, employers make signing up for voluntary coverage straightforward.
-However, if you have questions about the process, don't hesitate to contact your human resources department.
-They'll be able to walk you through the process and provide more information.
+Contact your human resources department if you have questions about the process.

 Enrollment

 Depending on your employer's rules and eligibility requirements, there may be limited times when you can sign up for voluntary coverage.
-For example, you may have to sign up when you first join a company or during an annual enrollment period.
-Confirm enrollment dates with your employer.
+For example, you may need to enroll when you first join a company or during an annual enrollment period.
+Confirm open enrollment dates with your employer.

-Your employer may also have eligibility requirements on coverage.
-For instance, you may have to work at least 30 hours a week.
+Your employer may also have eligibility requirements or evidence of insurability for coverage.
+For example, you may need to work at least 30 hours per week.

-Voluntary coverage may not be right for everyone.
-On the other hand, it could be a good fit but not provide enough coverage.
-Before you purchase any life insurance policy, running the numbers is essential.
-That way, you'll know what kind of coverage you may need to help provide your loved ones with some financial security.
+Voluntary coverage may not be the right choice for everyone.
+In some cases, it may be a good fit but may not provide enough coverage.
+Before purchasing any life insurance policy, take time to calculate your coverage needs.
+This can help you determine how much coverage may be needed to provide support for your loved ones.

-• What is your current income?
-Consider what would happen to your loved ones if they lost your income and how much savings you have to cover your needs.
+- What is your current income?
+Consider how your loved ones would manage if they no longer had access to your income and how much savings you have available to cover expenses.

-• What are your family's current living expenses and financial obligations?
-Look at your monthly budget to determine what your family spends every month.
-That can guide you in how much your family may need to stay comfortable in their current situation.
+- What are your family's current living expenses and obligations?
+Review your monthly budget to determine how much your family spends each month.
+This can help you estimate how much money may be needed to maintain their current lifestyle.

-• Do you plan to pay for future educational expenses?
-If you have younger children, consider whether the death benefit could help them pay for educational costs or help them with student loan debt.
+- Do you plan to cover future education expenses?
+If you have younger children, consider whether the death benefit could help pay for education costs or assist with student loan debt.

 Calculator